elkhorn-heavy/walkthroughs/overthewire/natas/level_12.md

 #### Step 3: Insert the Cookie

-Now a cookie has been created with a `showpassword` value of `yes`.
-In the browser Developer Tools, the value of the cookie can be double-clicked, and the new cookie can be pasted in:
+Now a cookie value has been created with a `showpassword` value of `yes`.
+In the browser Developer Tools, the existing value of the cookie can be double-clicked, and the new cookie value can be pasted in:

 ![Pasted Cookie](images/level_12/04_pasted_cookie.png)